Skip to main content

 Customers rarely need more terminology.
 They need a clear answer on what was found, what should be done now, and what can wait until the next visit.

-Finish with a next step that fits the job.
-Ask for a conversation about the service lane, repair-order flow, or customer communication, not a bland line that could fit any application.
+End with a next step relevant to the role.
+Request a conversation about the service lane, repair-order process, or customer communication, not a generic closing that could apply to any job.

 See closing example